mpvardini/JustIT-Project-Works/README.md

 # JustIT-Project-Works
 # Project 1 - THE WEALTH OF NATIONS.
-A visual report that shows the data in the  form of charts and maps using Excel,  Tableau to the cliens requirements.
+A visual report that shows the data in the form of tables, charts and maps using Excel and Tableau.